pns-solutions/Plant-Nutrient-Control/README.md

 > ```shell
 > ./scripts/install-docker.sh
 > ```
+> You will probably be asked to allow the installation of additional packages.
+Accept by entering 'Y'.
 > After this script is finished, the system will restart.
 Wait a minute to reconnect via SSH.
 Then go again into the cloned repository (`cd Plant-Nutrient-Control`).
 >
 >